-The objectives of the US Department of Transportation's (DOT) DBE regulations, as specified in 49 CFR Part 26, are to:
+The objectives of the U.S. Department of Transportation's (DOT) DBE regulations, as specified in 49 CFR Part 26, are to:

-- 1. To ensure nondiscrimination in the award and administration of DOT-assisted contracts in the DOT's highway, transit, and airport financial assistance programs. - 2.
-To create a level playing field upon which DBEs can compete fairly for DOT-assisted contracts. - 3.
-To ensure that the DOT's DBE program is narrowly tailored in accordance with applicable law. - 4.
-To ensure that only firms that fully meet this part's eligibility standards are permitted to participate as DBEs. - 5.
+- 1. To ensure nondiscrimination in the award and administration of DOT-assisted contracts in the DOT's highway, transit, and airport financial assistance programs. - To create a level playing field upon which DBEs can compete fairly for DOT-assisted contracts.

+- 3. To ensure that the DOT's DBE program is narrowly tailored in accordance with applicable law. - 4.
+To ensure that only firms that fully meet the DBE eligibility standards are permitted to participate as DBEs. - 5.
 To help remove barriers to the participation of DBEs in DOT-assisted contracts. - 6.
 To assist with the development of firms that can compete successfully in the marketplace outside the DBE program.

-Valley Transit has developed and administers its DBE Program Plan.
+Valley Transit has developed and administers its DBE program plan.
 The plan outlines policies and procedures established to satisfy the DBE requirements.

-Valley Transit staff works closely with subrecipients to address DBE requirements.
-In goal setting, three-year goals are established based on anticipated FTA-funded contracting opportunities by both subrecipients and Valley Transit.
-Contract-specific goals may also be established, and these goals may require a greater amount of subrecipient technical assistance from Valley Transit and/or the ECWRPC.
-Work with subrecipients also includes the ongoing collection of data for contract monitoring and reporting on FTA-funded contracts.
+Valley Transit staff works closely with sub recipients to address DBE requirements.
+In goal setting, three-year goals are established based on anticipated FTA-funded contracting opportunities by both sub recipients and Valley Transit.
+Contract-specific goals may also be established and these goals may require a greater amount of sub recipient technical assistance from Valley Transit and/or the ECWRPC.
+Work with sub recipients also includes the ongoing collection of data for contract monitoring and reporting on FTA-funded contracts.

-Valley Transit's DBE Program Plan has been submitted to and approved by FTA.
+Valley Transit's DBE program plan has been submitted to and approved by FTA.
 Any plan updates with significant changes are also submitted to FTA.
 Key provisions of the plan address the following:

-- General requirements.
+- general requirements;

-- Administrative requirements.
+- administrative requirements;

-- Goals, good faith efforts, and counting.
+- goals, good faith efforts, and counting;

-- Certification standards.
+- certification standards; and

-- Compliance and enforcement.
+- compliance and enforcement.

 All DBE submissions to FTA are completed by Valley Transit staff using the FTA TEAM system.
-This includes the DBE Program Plan and all required reporting.
+This includes the DBE program plan and all required reporting.

 Valley Transit completes a non-discrimination assurance for DBE with each FTA grant applicant.
-As with other civil rights areas, subrecipients agree to comply with all applicable civil rights statutes and regulations in annual grant agreements.
-Section 5310 Enhanced Mobility Program subrecipients annually sign FTA's Certifications and Assurances in their grant agreements with Valley Transit.
+As with other civil rights areas, sub recipients agree to comply with all applicable civil rights statutes and regulations in annual grant agreements.
+Section 5310 Enhanced Mobility program sub recipients annually sign FTA's certifications and assurances in their grant agreements with Valley Transit.
 In addition, each contract signed with a contractor (and each subcontract the prime contractor signs with a subcontractor) includes a similar assurance of non-discrimination.

-During the application process, subrecipients are asked to identify potential contracting/procurement opportunities.
-Valley Transit and WisDOT staff work with subrecipients to identify potential DBE participation for those contracting and procurement opportunities.
-Valley Transit and WisDOT staff also ensure that subrecipients use appropriate DBE contract language in their solicitations.
+During the application process, sub recipients are asked to identify potential contracting/procurement opportunities.
+Valley Transit and WisDOT staffs work with sub recipients to identify potential DBE participation for contracting and procurement opportunities.
+Valley Transit and WisDOT staffs also ensure that sub recipients use appropriate DBE contract language in their solicitations.
 WisDOT's Office of Business Opportunity and Equity Compliance (OBOEC) provides assistance to potential DBEs to become certified and maintains the Unified Certification Program Directory.
-Subrecipients must report to Valley Transit as required on DBE goal achievement on all FTA-funded contracting.
+Sub recipients must report to Valley Transit as required on DBE goal achievement on all FTA-funded contracting.